 - Industrial & Engineering Technology

 Analysts expect that the solar-power industry will continue to grow rapidly.
 This is due to the trend in government incentives and increased consumer interest.

 About 7,000 solar panel installers are employed in the U.S.

 You should take a general high school curriculum that meets our state's graduation requirements.
 Click here for for public school graduation requirements for students graduating in 2011 or 2012.
 Click here for public school graduation requirements for students graduating in 2013 or later.
 If you attend a private school, check with your school counselor for graduation requirements.

 Helpful electives to take in high school that prepare you for this occupation include:

 - Physical Science

-To work as a solar panel installer, you must:
+To work as a fuel cell technician, you must:

 - have a high school diploma or GED; and